 It is innovation and entrepreneurial spirit that has driven this positive change.
 Great entrepreneurs like Richard Arkwright, Andrew Carnegie, Henry Ford and Eiji Toyoda transformed the world by finding revolutionary ways to produce goods in much greater quantities, to a far higher quality and with a wider diversity.
 In effect, they helped humanity get much, much better at generating value for itself.

 Now a whole new way of doing business is emerging once again.
 The power to generate value, which was always the preserve of the entrepreneur and their business, is shifting to the consumer.
 Millions can now download products when, where and how they want them.
 Consumers now make their own content and share it online.
-Marketing is increasingly led by consumer run networks.
-A new era is emerging in which value is self-generated.

 This SGV era and the associated entrepreneurial ethos will be highly disruptive.
 The 'creative destruction' wrought in publishing and the music business, for example, are a taste of what is to come.
 Ultimately this will generate a new leap forward in living standards and quality of life but there will be casualties along the way in the form of bankruptcies, unemployment and insecurity.
 There is also the risk that a very strong emphasis on entrepreneurialism could lead to an unreflective and destructive individualism.